YasminVTaylor/Charge-Driven-Import-of-Bacteriocins/README_graphs.md

 # Charge-Driven-Import-of-Bacteriocins: Graphs

-pandas, numpy and matplot lib must be installed in local environment The file name is specified to load the data
+Pandas, Numpy and Matplotlib must be installed in local environment.
+The file name is specified to load the data.
-The title, x and y axis titles can be adjucted accordingly the line colour, width and lable can be spcified following 'plt.plot' the y parameter can be removed or adjusted to fit the data The figure file name can be adjusted to suit the user
+The title, x and y axis titles can be adjucted accordingly.
+The line colour, width and lable can be spcified following 'plt.plot'.
+The y parameter can be removed or adjusted to fit the data.
+The figure file name can be adjusted to suit the user.